romeorizzi/TALight/README.md

 export TAL_HOME="$HOME/TALight"
 ```

-Again, remember that this update will be effective only for terminals you open after having modifyied the `~/.bashrc` file.
+Again, remember that this update will be effective only for terminals you open after having modified the `~/.bashrc` file.
 If you want older terminals to get the update then you can issue from them the command
 ```bash
 source ~/.bashrc